sbadame/desktopgradeapp/README.txt

 Don't like either of these IDEs?
 No problem, the build system used is ANT so even TextPad or VIM can do work.

+Once you have the code you can run "ant jar" to build a version of the binaries ready for distribution.
+The executable jar will be found in "dist/GradeApp.jar"

 Chris Eichel waz here.
 Sandro doing work here
 Andres trying to push